hashicorp/packer-plugin-azure/.web-docs/components/builder/chroot/README.md

 - `source` (string) - One of the following can be used as a source for an image:
   - a shared image version resource ID
   - a managed disk resource ID
-  - a publisher:offer:sku:version specifier for plaform image sources.
+  - a publisher:offer:sku:version specifier for platform image sources.

 <!-- End of code generated from the comments of the Config struct in builder/azure/chroot/builder.go; -->